mattray/inspec-iggy/README.md

      [--log-location=LOG_LOCATION]    Location to send diagnostic log messages to. (default: STDOUT or Inspec::Log.error) [--platform=gcp|aws|azure]       Cloud provider name
      [--resourcepath=INSPEC_CLOUD_RESOURCE_PATH] Location of inspec-gcp|inspec-aws|inspec-azure resources
+     Note: --resourcepath should point to the directory where inspec-<cloud_provider> resource pack is downloaded/cloned from Github.

+# InSpec Terraform Negative<a name="itn"></a>

+    inspec terraform negative --tfstate terraform.tfstate --name myprofile

+Iggy dynamically pulls the available Cloud resources from InSpec and attempts to map them to Terraform resources, producing an InSpec profile which are not part of tfstate file.
+It informs the user that these resources are not part of tfstate file and can be deleted if not needed.```inspec terraform negative --help``` will show all available options.

+## Usage

+    inspec terraform negative [options] -n, --name=NAME

+     -n, --name=NAME                  Name of profile to be generated (required) -t, [--tfstate=TFSTATE]          Specify path to the input terraform.tfstate (default: .)
+     [--copyright=COPYRIGHT]          Name of the copyright holder (default: The Authors) [--email=EMAIL]                  Email address of the author (default: you@example.com) [--license=LICENSE]              License for the profile (default: Apache-2.0) [--maintainer=MAINTAINER]        Name of the copyright holder (default: The Authors) [--summary=SUMMARY]              One line summary for the profile (default: An InSpec Compliance Profile) [--title=TITLE]                  Human-readable name for the profile (default: InSpec Profile) [--version=VERSION]              Specify the profile version (default: 0.1.0) [--overwrite], [--no-overwrite]  Overwrites existing profile directory
+     [--debug], [--no-debug]          Verbose debugging messages
+     [--log-level=LOG_LEVEL]          Set the log level: info (default), debug, warn, error [--log-location=LOG_LOCATION]    Location to send diagnostic log messages to. (default: STDOUT or Inspec::Log.error) [--platform=gcp|aws|azure]       Cloud provider name
+     [--resourcepath=INSPEC_CLOUD_RESOURCE_PATH] Location of inspec-gcp|inspec-aws|inspec-azure resources
+     Note: --resourcepath should point to the directory where inspec-<cloud_provider> resource pack is downloaded/cloned from Github.

 # InSpec CloudFormation Generate<a name="icg"></a>